charlielee/boats-animator/docs/features/status-bar.md

 ### Playback mode

 This is when a captured frame is displayed in the preview area.
-Preview mode can be accessed either by selecting a captured frame from the frame-reel or by selecting the play button.
+Playback mode can be accessed either by selecting a captured frame from the frame-reel or by selecting the play button.